Raku/intellij-ide-plugin/perl6-idea-plugin/docs/test-plan.md

 - [ ] Try to `Open` the same project based on `META6.json`
 - [ ] Check if directories are marked correctly, `lib`(as sources), `t`(as tests)
 - [ ] Try to import a project from github, `https://github.com/jnthn/json-path`
-- [ ] Try to break a build, check if the exception feedback shows Edument data, cancel
+- [ ] Try to trigger an exception, check if the exception feedback shows Edument data, cancel

 Here we test ability of our product to manipulate files inside a project.